Sir Edward Turner, 2nd Baronet: Political career

 Turner was elected MP for Great Bedwyn in Wiltshire in the 1741 General Election but was not re-elected in the 1747 General Election.

 In the 1754 General Election Turner stood as one of the two Whig candidates for Oxfordshire.
-Both they and their Tory opponents for the Oxfordshire Election 1754 spent great sums of money on their campaigns, including providing lavish hospitality for electors to try to win their votes.
+Both they and their Tory opponents for the 1754 Oxfordshire election spent great sums of money on their campaigns, including providing lavish hospitality for electors to try to win their votes.
 Both parties' candidates were supported by local aristocrats.
 Turner and his running-mate, Viscount Parker were supported by the Duke of Marlborough, Earl Harcourt and Parker's father the Earl of Macclesfield.

 The two Tory candidates won more votes but the returning officer made a "double return": declaring both pairs of candidates to be elected, leaving the House of Commons to make the decision.
 Both sides petitioned against the election of their opponents and the Commons examined the legitimacy of many of the individual votes.
 However, most MPs voted on partisan lines rather than on the merits of the case.
 The Whigs held a majority in the House of Commons, and therefore the two Whig candidates were declared elected.

 Turner did not defend the Oxfordshire seat in the 1761 General Election.
 Instead he successfully stood for Penryn in Cornwall.
 In 1764, he purchased the manor of Wendlebury, Oxfordshire from the trustees of the 3rd Earl of Abingdon.
 Sir Edward died in 1766 while still an MP.